weller0246/liferay-portal/readme/BREAKING_CHANGES.markdown

 The Elasticsearch type mapping of localized sortable `*_<languageId>_sortable` and nested `ddmFieldArray.ddmFieldValueText_<languageId>_String_sortable` fields were changed from `keyword` to `icu_collation_keyword`

-The indexed information of these fields is now stored in an encoded format.
+These fields' indexed information is now stored in an encoded format.
 For example, the `entity title` text is now stored as `MkRQOlBaBFA6UEAyARABEAA=`

 This new `icu_collation_keyword` type allows sorting using the correct collation rules of each language.
 For more information see <https://www.elastic.co/guide/en/elasticsearch/plugins/7.17/analysis-icu-collation-keyword-field.html>.

-If you update an existing Liferay installation, the new mappings take effect when a full reindex is executed and Elasticsearch mappings are recreated.
+When updating an existing Liferay installation, perform a full reindex to create the new mappings.

 ### Who is affected?

-If you are using the `*_<languageId>_sortable` and `ddmFieldArray.ddmFieldValueText_<languageId>_String_sortable` fields in your custom Elasticsearch queries:
+If you use the `*_<languageId>_sortable` and `ddmFieldArray.ddmFieldValueText_<languageId>_String_sortable` fields,

-   - **When observing sorted results**, you will find that results are now sorted using the correct collation rules of each language.
+- Results are now sorted using each language's correct collation rules

-   - **When retrieving information from the Elasticsearch index**, you will find that the information is now returned in an encoded format.
+- Indexed information is now encoded when returned

 ### How should I update my code?

 If you want to maintain the old sort behavior, you must customize the Elasticsearch mappings, removing the `icu_collation_keyword`.
-For more information about how to configure mappings, see: https://learn.liferay.com/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/advanced-configuration-of-the-liferay-elasticsearch-connector.html
+For more information about how to configure mappings, see https://learn.liferay.com/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/advanced-configuration-of-the-liferay-elasticsearch-connector.html

-To retrieve data from these fields, you can get the same information from the `_source` field of Elasticsearch: <https://www.elastic.co/guide/en/elasticsearch/reference/7.17/mapping-source-field.html>.
-Alternatively, remove the `icu_collation_keyword` as explained in the previous paragraph.
+You can retrieve data from these fields from Elasticsearch's `_source` field (<https://www.elastic.co/guide/en/elasticsearch/reference/7.17/mapping-source-field.html>).
+Alternatively, remove the `icu_collation_keyword` as explained above.

 ---------------------------------------